9 Things to Avoid When Managing Social Media for a Brand

 • Jumping on trending hashtags without knowing what they really mean.
 It can make your brand look out of touch.

-• Using serious or sensitive hashtags to promote stuff.
+• Using serious or sensitive hashtags for promotional content.
 This can come off as insensitive or even exploitative.

 • Stuffing your posts with a ton of hashtags.
 It just makes your content look spammy and less trustworthy.